tinode/chat/docs/API.md

 Topic `fnd` is automatically created for every user at the account creation time.
 It serves as an endpoint for discovering other users and group topics.

 Users and group topics can be discovered by optional `tags`.
+Tags are optionally assigned at the topic or user creation time then can be updated by using `{set what="tags"}` against a `fnd` or a group topic.

 A tag is an arbitrary case-insensitive Unicode string (forced to lowercase) starting with a Unicode letter or digit. `Tags` must not contain the double quote `"`, `\u0022` but may contain spaces. `Tags` may have a prefix which serves as a namespace.
 The prefix is a string followed by a colon `:`, ex. prefixed phone tag `**tel**:14155551212` or prefixed email tag `**email**:alice@example.com`.
 Some prefixed `tags` are optionally enforced to be unique.
 In that case only one user or topic may have such a tag.
 Certain `tags` may be forced to be immutable to the user, i.e. user's attemps to add or remove an immutable tag will be rejected by the server.

-The `tags` are indexed server-side.
+The `tags` are indexed server-side and used in user and topic discovery.
 Seach returns users and topics sorted by the number of matched tags in descending order.
-The serach results may be optionally required to contain at least one of some tags.

-Tags are optionally assigned at the topic or user creation time then can be updated by using `{set what="tags"}` against a `fnd` or a group topic.

-In order to find users or topics, a user sets `private` parameter of the `fnd` topic to string query containing tags (see _Query language_ below) then issues a `{get topic="fnd" what="sub"}` request.
+In order to find users or topics, a user sets either `public` or `private` parameter of the `fnd` topic to a search query (see [Query language](#query_language) below) then issues a `{get topic="fnd" what="sub"}` request.
+If both `public` and `private` are set, `private` query is used.
+The `public` query is persisted accress sessions and devices, i.e. all user's sessions see the same `public` query.
+The value of `private` query is ephemeral, i.e. not saved to database and not shared between user's sessions.
+The `public` query is intended for large queries which do not change often, such as finding matches for everyone in user's contact list on mobile phone.
+The `private` query is intended to be short and specific, such as finding some topic or a user who is not in the contact list.

 The system responds with a `{meta}` message with the `sub` section listing details of the found users or topics formatted as subscriptions.

 Topic `fnd` is read-only. `{pub}` messages to `fnd` are rejected.